 - How does this work?

 We find kitchens that are coming out of high-end homes and sell them to people like you who are building a new home or remodeling their current home.
 So, a big part of our business is finding people to supply us cabinets.
 As a result, our company is very different from a typical cabinet company.
 At a typical company you would sit down with a designer who would figure out a layout and style that will work for you.
 Our company simply finds the materials, and you must figure out whether the cabinets will work for you.
 To simplify this process, we have ads on our website for each set with pictures and lists of features, sizes, and defects.
-You can also come visit our showroom if you want to see the sets in person.
 In summary, we build relationships with companies and individuals all over the state.
 They provide us with beautiful kitchens, and we get you the info you need to figure out if the set will work for your needs.

 - Where do I start?

-First, get on our email list to be notified whenever we put a new set up for sale.
+First, sign up for Ben’s Inventory Alerts to be notified whenever we put a new set up for sale.
 That way, you won’t risk losing out on the perfect set for your needs.
 You can sign up for our email notifications by clicking here.

 If you’re ready to shop for your kitchen today, we have a ton of great cabinets, appliances, and counters in stock right now.
 You can browse them all in our Online Store.